vjabuilds/datawaves-auth/README.md

 # datawaves-auth
-An OAuth2 authentication provider for the datawaves project
+A JWT authentication provider for the datawaves project